Meredith Jacobs is a Special Counsel in our Insurance & Health team and is based in the Brisbane office.

 ‘I believe that clients value my input as an experienced and skilled legal technician who, as a result of working in-house, also has a good understanding of front-line issues that health professionals face on a daily basis.
 My legal advice is always informed by my experience at the coal face and my deep understanding of the realities of working in the health sector.’

-Meredith has been recognised in the 2020-2022 editions of Best Lawyers for Insurance Law.
+Meredith has been recognised in Best Lawyers for Insurance Law since 2020.

 Meredith has a Bachelor of Laws and Bachelor of Arts from the University of Queensland and a Master of Arts (Medical Law and Ethics) from the University of Manchester in the UK.